dinizdv/React/projects/dashboard/README.md

 # Landing Page project
 ✔️ This is a landing page with React and CSS.
+The graphs were create with Chart.js library.

 **Deploy:** https://react-dashboard-theta-eosin.vercel.app/
 <hr>